Skip to main content

 Law Enforcement Theme Week

-The Center for Domestic Preparedness (CDP) will host the 2024 Law Enforcement Theme Week training during the week of November 17 – 23, 2024 (17th and 23rd are travel days) on the CDP campus in Anniston, AL. CDP training is completely funded for state, local, tribal and territorial emergency responders to include roundtrip airfare, meals, lodging, training and any equipment required during training.
+The Center for Domestic Preparedness (CDP) will host Law Enforcement Theme Week on the CDP campus in Anniston, Alabama, September 20–26, 2026 (with September 20 and 26 designated as travel days).
+CDP training is fully funded for state, local, tribal, and territorial emergency responders, including roundtrip airfare, meals, lodging, tuition, and any equipment required during training.

 Find out more about the Law Enforcement Theme Week